ampproject/amphtml/extensions/amp-lightbox-gallery/amp-lightbox-gallery.md

 The `<amp-lightbox-gallery>` extension automatically inserts an invisible `<amp-lightbox-gallery>` component (with the id 'amp-lightbox-gallery') into the dom.

-It iterates through each item that has the `lightbox` attribute and processes it.
-If the component is a basic item (e.g. `AMP-IMG`), it will install a tap handler on each basic lightboxed item (`on=tap:amp-lightbox-gallery.activate`) if a tap handler does not already exist.
-Currently, `<amp-img>` is the only type of basic item supported.
+It iterates through each `<amp-img>` that has the `lightbox` attribute and installs a tap handler on it (`on=tap:amp-lightbox-gallery.activate`) if a tap handler does not already exist.
+Tapping on any `<amp-img>` will open the image in a lightbox gallery.
+The lightbox gallery does image-handling (e.g. zoom and pan), enables swiping to navigate between images, and offers a thumbnail gallery view for browsing all picture thumbnails in a grid.

-### Lightbox with AMP-CAROUSEL
+### Lightbox with `<amp-carousel>`
 ```html
 <amp-carousel lightbox width=1600 height=900 layout=responsive type=slides>
   <amp-img src="image1" width=200 height=100></amp-img>